ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middlewares.md

         app.UseEndpoints(endpoints =>
         {
-            endpoints.MapBananaCakePop("/ui");
+            endpoints.MapBananaCakePop("/graphql/ui");
         });
     }
 }
 ```

-This would make Banana Cake Pop accessible at the `/ui` endpoint.
+This would make Banana Cake Pop accessible via a Web Browser at the `/graphql/ui` endpoint.

 ## GraphQLToolOptions